+What do you call someone who stirs the pot?
+A pot-stirrer, of course.
 A pot-stirrer is someone who creates drama and tension for their amusement.
 For these people, stirring up drama is a pastime they can’t resist.
+They absolutely love to stir the pot and find any excuse to participate in such behavior.

 Why are they called pot-stirrers?
 Because they throw their negativity, anger, and hatred at others like someone would throw ingredients and spices into a pot.
-These people tend to figuratively boil with anger and animosity.
-Just like the water in an old pot.
+These people boil with rage and animosity, like water in an old saucepan.

 I’m Not One to Stir Up Drama

 I’m pretty level-headed.
 It takes quite a bit to stir me up, and I rarely hold a grudge.
-You have to commit multiple acts against me before I make a mental note of the wrongs you’ve caused.
+You have to commit multiple acts against me before I even start to make mental notes of the wrongs you’ve caused.

 I don’t cause a lot of drama because I’m risk and drama averse.
 Ask my friends or family, and they’ll tell you I’m about as calm and stable as they come.